 For example, a customer may get an email thanking them for a recent visit to a store, but when they open the survey, the first question asks, "Did you visit a store?"
-Instead, consider opening the survey with a question such as, "What brought you into the store today?"
+Instead, avoid unnecessary questions and consider opening the survey with, "What brought you into the store today?"

 This shows the customer that a business values their time.
 It also gives businesses the opportunity to collect valuable feedback from customers.

 Many customer satisfaction surveys tend to ask the same question repeatedly, regardless of how many times a customer has completed it in the past or interacted with the company.
 Changing survey questions from time to time enables businesses to collect new information from consumers and continue to learn about their experiences to increase customer satisfaction, customer loyalty and customer retention.